JuliaDynamics/ConcurrentSim.jl/docs/src/tutorial.md

 ## Shared Resources

-SimJulia offers three types of resources that help you modeling problems, where multiple processes want to use a resource of limited capacity (e.g., cars at a fuel station with a limited number of fuel pumps) or classical producer-consumer problems.
+Simulvent offers three types of resources that help you modeling problems, where multiple processes want to use a resource of limited capacity (e.g., cars at a fuel station with a limited number of fuel pumps) or classical producer-consumer problems.

-In this section, we’ll briefly introduce SimJulia’s `Resource` class.
+In this section, we’ll briefly introduce Simulvent’s `Resource` class.

 ### Basic Resource Usage